zzhangjii/learning-library/lab-guides/LabGuide200.md

     ![](images/200/54.PNG)

-- We need to verify our `dbconfig.properties` file and `sqlnet.ora` files made it into the environment. **Type OR Copy and Paste** the following commands:
+- We need to verify our `dbconfig.properties` and `sqlnet.ora` files made it into the environment. **Type OR Copy and Paste** the following commands:

   ```
   cat /usr/local/wallet_DB/sqlnet.ora